 For more ideas, see my FAQs and Accessibility Safety Checklist.

-Please contact me for a FREE 1 hour in-home consultation and assessment.
+Please contact me for an in-home consultation and assessment.

 You may be one of the lucky ones who does not have urgent needs right now but wants to plan ahead.
 Or you might be someone who has a progressive conditions like Parkinson's or MS that could benefit from a CAPS consultant to increase safety and independence.
 If you or someone in your family experiences a traumatic event like a fall, a car accident or a stroke that also may require changes.